Notes on the Geography of Uzbekistan: Soktare (Sadriddin Aini)

 A high-end house, carefully ornamented.

 And then this, not only executed in brick but with embedded brick columns directly descended from Bukhara's Samani Mausoleum.
 Who owns such a house?
 Convoluted answer: the Soviets eliminated the landlords and established a cotton monoculture.
 Since independence, the government of Uzbekistan has leased the immense fields to local syndicates.
 A condition of the lease is that the land stay in cotton and that the cotton is sold to the government at below-market prices.
-That's good for the government, which resells the cotton at a profit, and the lessees must do all right.
+That's good for the government, which resells the cotton at a profit, and the lessees must do all right--otherwise, they'd quit.
 The victims are the laborers whose salaries must be kept very low.
 In a way, things haven't changed so much from the bad old days of landlords.

+So the offices of the cotton syndicates are in good shape.
 And how do the poorer villagers live?
 Well, we've left the main road for some back roads in the village.

 Here's the Soktare mosque, built--or rebuilt--by Aini's grandfather, Sayid-Omar Khoja.
 It's a museum now.

-Very nearby is Aini's childhood house, still in the family.
+Nearby is Aini's childhood house, still in the family.

 It's laid out around a U-shaped courtyard.
 This is the best side.